-Each student will be able to drop the lowest homework grade and lowest in-lecture assignment grade.
+Each student will be able to drop the lowest grade in each of the following categories: homeworks, in-lecture assignments, pre-lab quizzes, and lab reports.
 This will give flexibility when something unexpected happens not covered by these policies, and allow you to strategically use grade drops to balance your course workload and other commitments.
+Please let me know if you face difficulties this semester in accessing course resources or completing work.